-Meet Huang Xilian, China's new ambassador to Philippines
+Huang Xilian, China's envoy to the PH, faces new challenges in diplomatic ties

 Starting his career in diplomacy at the age of 22, Huang’s first job in China’s MFA was as staff member at the ministry in 1989.

-He then became a staff member and attaché at the ministry's department of Asian affairs where he served for 3 years before being assigned as attaché and third secretary of China's embassy in Brunei in 1993.
-Huang was posted in the Southeast Asian country for 4 years.
+He then became a staff member and attaché at the ministry’s department of Asian affairs where he served for three years before being assigned as attaché and third secretary of China’s embassy in Brunei in 1993.
+Huang was posted in the Southeast Asian country for four years.

 After his stint in Brunei, Huang returned to the MFA’s Asian affairs department in 1997 where he held several roles such as third secretary, second secretary, and deputy director until 2002.

-Following this, Huang would see a series of foreign postings for the next 8 years.

-This included assignments to India where he was posted for 3 years as the Chinese embassy's second and first secretary.
-Later in 2005, Huang returned to Brunei as a political counsellor for one year.
+Following this, Huang would see a series of foreign postings for the next eight years, including assignments to India for three years as the Chinese embassy’s second and first secretary, and in Brunei in 2005, as a political counsellor for a year.

-In 2008, Huang was assigned to China's embassy in the United States where he worked as a political counsellor for two years.
+In 2008, Huang was assigned to China’s embassy in the United States, where he worked as a political counsellor for two years.
 He then played the same role for another two years in Pakistan from 2010 to 2012.

-From 2012 to 2018, Huang was once again assigned to the MFA's department of Asian Affairs where he worked as a counsellor for two years, and later, the department's deputy director-general for 4 years.
+From 2012 to 2018, Huang was once again assigned to the MFA’s department of Asian Affairs where he worked as a counsellor for two years, and later, as the department’s deputy director-general for four years.

 Huang received his bachelor’s degree from the Beijing Foreign Studies University.
 He also received his master’s degree with distinction from the University of Manchester.